jenkins-x/jx-docs/content/en/v3/admin/setup/config/repository.md

     snapshotURL: https://maven.pkg.github.com/myowner/mysnapshots/
 ```

-Note: The pipeline user will be used to push maven packages, so you may have to update the token for the pipeline user with additional permissions.
+Note: The pipeline user token will be used to push maven packages.
+It needs the "write:packages" permission, which is already set on the link to create the pipeline token so it should work.

 ### Custom